mustaqahmed/user-activation-v2/README.md

 # User Activation v2 (UAv2)
 A frame-hierarchy based model to track active user interaction.

+---

+:warning: This page is no longer maintained! :warning:

 This is now **part of the HTML spec** (see the section on [tracking user activation](https://html.spec.whatwg.org/multipage/interaction.html#tracking-user-activation)) and has shipped in [Chrome 72](https://www.chromestatus.com/feature/5722065667620864).

+---

 :warning: This page is no longer maintained! :warning: